cl-codes/fun-kickoff-project/README.md

 ### Demo

-1. Registration.
+1. Sign up.
 Users will be able to create a new account using their email and password

 ![Signup Demo](demo/images/signup.png)